-A character study of Robin DiAngelo, the woman behind “White Fragility,” is in order.
+A character study of Robin DiAngelo, the woman behind “White Fragility” theory, is in order.

-What follows is an investigation into DiAngelo’s family origin, childhood and adolescence, Lost Years, personality, some on career and education and relationships but with a personal focus.
-Novel sources and hard-to-find information extensively used.
+What follows is an investigation into DiAngelo’s family origin, childhood and adolescence, Lost Years, personality, relationships, some on career and education but with a personal focus.
+New sources and hard-to-find information extensively used.

 This is a “biographical continuation” of the investigation into the history of the term she term she coined; see “White Fragility” and the Academia-to-Mainstream ‘Pipeline.’
 An investigation into White Fragility Theory and its life-cycle from 2011 to 2020.